 From the square, proceed south and turn right (west) onto Mifrats Shlomo Promenade (טיילת מפרץ שלמה).
 You’re supposed to see a mosque to your right (2).
 This mosque was built by the Ottoman governor, Abu Nabbut, in the early 19th century.
 It is called Mahmoudiya Mosque and is the largest mosque in Jaffa.
 You can’t enter if you aren’t Muslim, but you can still take a look from the outside.

 Next to the mosque is a beautiful sabil, a public fountain built by Nabbut at the entrance to the city.
-Opposite the sabil, on the other side of the road, you might be able to spot the arch that was part of the gateway into Old Jaffa.
-Now, after the old city walls were demolished, it’s hard to spot it.
+Opposite the sabil, on the other side of the road, you can spot the arch that was part of the gateway into Old Jaffa.
+Now, after the old city walls are already demolished, it’s hard to spot it.

 Continue up the promenade towards the Church of St. Peter.
 On the way, you can see a beautiful view to your right.
 The whole Tel Avivian shoreline is spread before you.

-More or less opposite the church is a road leading up towards Ha’Pisga Park (“The Peak Park”).
-Go up the road, and within a few steps, you’ll see a bridge to your right (4).
+More or less opposite the church is a path leading up towards Ha’Pisga Park (“The Peak Park”).
+A few steps up the route, you’ll see a bridge to your right (4).
 This is the Zodiac Bridge (officially called the “Wishing Bridge”).
 There are zodiac signs all along the bridge.
-According to the local legend, if you put your hand on your zodiac sign, look towards the beautiful sea and make a wish – your wish will come true!
+According to the local legend, if you place your hand on your zodiac sign, look towards the beautiful sea, and make a wish – your wish will come true!
 It’s worth a try!

 From the hill, climb down to its southwestern slopes.
 There, you’ll find the Ramesses Gate (6).
-The ancient Egyptians were here as well, and Ramesses II built a nice gateway that led to a magnificent fortress built here about 3,300 years ago.
-The gate is just a restoration, but it is worth a quick look.
+The ancient Egyptians were here as well, and Ramesses II built a magnificent gateway that led to a fortress built here about 3,300 years ago.
+The gate is just a restoration, but worth a quick look.

-From the ancient gate, enter the ancient alleys of the city.
-Many of the alleys are named after the different zodiacs.
-Walking through the alleys is an enchanting experience.
-Try to find the Floating Orange Tree, an interesting sculpture by Ran Morin made of a real orange tree.
+From the ancient gate, enter the old alleys of the city.
+Many of the alleyways are named after the different zodiacs.
+Walking through them is an enchanting experience.
+Try to find the Suspended Orange Tree, an exciting sculpture by Ran Morin made of a real orange tree.
 In the past, Jaffa oranges were one of the city’s symbols, and people from all over the world wanted to purchase them.
-Today, Ran Morin’s orange tree is maybe the last one in the area because the orange orchards were replaced by skyscrapers.
+Today, Ran Morin’s orange tree is probably one of the last remaining orange trees in the area because the orange orchards were replaced by skyscrapers.

 Make your way through the artists’ alleys and then turn towards the sea to Jaffa Port (7).
 This was one of the most important ports of the Land of Israel throughout the ages.
 As I’ve already mentioned, this might have been the port from which Jonah fled from his mission, and King Solomon got the wood pieces for the Holy Temple.